 An emission line is detected if its peak counts are greater than the threshold plus the local background level, which is defined as the median of a window of width (2 range + 1) centered on the line position.
 If flat fielding was performed, then the threshold is the line peak in units of sigma.

-After an emission line is detected, the line position is calculated using the method defined by centeringmethod.
-If centeringmethod is set to 'gaussian', then a 5-parameter Gaussian fit, including the continuum slope, is performed.
-If centeringmethod is set to 'gravity', then the centroid of the line is calculated11.
+After an emission line is detected, the line position is calculated performing a 5-parameter Gaussian fit, including the continuum slope.